 Paharpur Buddhist Monastery

 When you step off the bus (that only just made it here in one piece) you feel like you’ve travelled back in time.
 Paharpur is the second largest Buddhist monastery south of the Himalayas, and even in its ruined state, it’s impressive.

 Being a tourist grants you special privileges, we were allowed to spend the night in the original research building and were taken on a private tour at night, the full moon our only source of light.
 It’s even more mysterious in the dark.

 After another terrifying bus journey, you arrive in the quaint little town of Srimangal.
 The first thing you should do here is rent a bicycle, find yourself a quiet little tea shop on the edge of one of the many private tea estates and try their famous 7-layered tea.

 You should then immediately ride to Lawachara National Park and spend a day hiking through the forests and tribal villages in search of the endangered Hoolock Gibbon.

-The other mile is crowded with amazing restaurants teetering on wooden stilts built 40 foot above the surf, alcohol-free bars and hotels for every price range.
-The locals gather on this one mile stretch and wade into the sea fully clothed.
+The other mile is crowded with amazing restaurants teetering on wooden stilts built 40 feet above the surf, alcohol-free bars, and hotels for every price range.
+The locals gather on this one-mile stretch and wade into the sea fully clothed.
 Be careful to stay covered up though, especially if you’re female.

 You’re hunting for Bengal tigers, following tracks, wading through mud, in and around the mangrove forest.
 Even if you don’t spot any, everyone has a chance to see crocodiles and monkeys before sailing back to the mainland at sunset, keeping an eye out for the rare Irrawaddy dolphins.